Image by VAWiley from iStock

 KEY POINTS:

-To foster sustainable innovation and navigate effective organizational change, architects need to understand the motivational forces that drive individuals and teams.
-Drawing from my previous research, I like to think of these forces as a compass that points to four key motivators essential for guiding responsible innovation:
+To support sustainable innovation and meaningful organizational change, architects need to understand the forces that drive teams.
+I think of these forces as a compass with four essential directions:

 Figure 1: The compass for driving sustainable innovation and change in organizations.

-Each direction on this compass stands for a different but interconnected motivator:
+Each direction represents a different but complementary motivator:

-By helping teams find this balance, architects enable innovation that is both bold and grounded, strategic yet adaptable.
-This delicate equilibrium empowers organizations to pursue change with both imagination and discipline, a combination that’s essential for long-term success.
+By helping teams find this balance, architects enable innovation that is bold but grounded, strategic but adaptable.

 Curiosity and Wonder: The Spark of Innovation